KarruHarin/Marine_Map_Generator/Readme.md

 ReefCinematicCamera.cs is a five-phase sequenced camera that pans across the seabed, rises to reveal the full reef, orbits wide, moves in for coral close-ups, and pulls back for a final establishing shot.

-This exists for demonstration and recording purposes — it is how you show the system to a reviewer or generate footage for a project demo without manually navigating a free camera.
+---

 ## Where the Prototype Ends and the Full System Begins

 The current system is a single 241×241 fixed chunk.

-There is no infinite world, no chunk streaming, no Job System or Burst Compiler, no Compute Shaders.
+There is   no chunk streaming, no Job System or Burst Compiler, no Compute Shaders.

 The rendering is a basic URP mesh with a sand material.